In this Traeger Tailgater review, we’ll take a close look at this high-quality small pellet grill.

 The pellets will be dropped into the hopper and ignited by the hot rod, resulting in smoke and fire.

 The Tailgater 20 offers a larger grilling space than comparable models, at 300 square inches.
 Traeger claims that you can fit two birds, three racks of pork ribs, or twelve burgers.
 This is sufficient food to feed a small group of people.
 Keep in mind that this grill does not include a warming rack.

 It does, however, include a Keep Warm mode.
 This feature is fantastic.
 It keeps all of your prepared food warm until all of your buddies arrive for the game.

 The Traeger Tailgater also includes a meat probe.
 It allows you to check the internal temperature of your food without having to lift the lid.
 As previously stated, the grill can reach temperatures as low as 180°F and as high as 450°F. That’s quite adaptable for all forms of cooking, from low and slow to high heat grilling.

 This grill, as you may have guessed, has folding legs.
 They lower the grill’s footprint.
 This allows you to store it in your RV beside your YETI coolers or set it on any flat surface.
-While this feature is useful for transit and storage, folding the legs might be a difficult task for a single person.
+While this feature is useful for transit and storage, folding the legs might be difficult for a single person.

-Another issue we have is that the grill only supports one power source, which is regular household 110V.
+Another issue we have is that the grill only supports one power source, which is a regular household 110V.
 If you want to take it on the road, you’ll need a generator or a power inverter to plug it into your car.